jon-jacky/home/commonplace.md

   track upwards, rather than from a melodic/harmonic idea, as was the case with almost all Sixties music ...
-Within such an ethos, melody is as likely to flourish as a rose in concrete, whilst sensitivity to harmonic nuance inevitable withers. ...
+Within such an ethos, melody is as likely to flourish as a rose in concrete, whilst sensitivity to harmonic nuance inevitably withers. ...
+What is less obvious is that the absence of rhythmic mechanization in Sixties music released the natural effervescence of the ensemble studio performance, as the subtle acceleration in tracks like *I Want To Tell You* and *Fixing a Hole* demonstrates.

   The differences between Sixties pop and what came after it are epitomized by the loss of one vital element: the unexpected. ... the lack of melodic/harmonic surprise in Nineties music is numbing. ...
-By contrast, when Sixties listeners heard a new Beatles song -- or good ones by Holland-Dozier-Holland, Jagger-Richard, Brian Wilson, Ray Davies, Bacharach-David, Syd Barret, Smokey Robinson, Pete Townshend, etc., etc., they never knew from bar to bar what was coming next.
+By contrast, when Sixties listeners heard a new Beatles song -- or good ones by Holland-Dozier-Holland, Jagger-Richard, Brian Wilson, Ray Davies, Bacharach-David, Syd Barret, Smokey Robinson, Pete Townshend, etc., etc. -- they never knew from bar to bar what was coming next.
 Sometimes this was because these songwriters were musically aware enough to make unusual moves on purpose, but mostly it reflected the quintessential quality